multifacet/0sim-workspace/README.md

 - You will need an internet connection for `cargo` to download dependencies.

-- You will need _passphrase-less_ SSH access to the remote machine from the local machine.
+- You will need **passphrase-less** SSH access to the remote machine from the local machine.
+That is, you will need to use SSH, and the SSH key that must _not_ have a passphrase.

 - `runner` should compile and run on Linux, MacOS, or Windows, but we have only tried Linux.